 Over the years, I made sure to make a least one purchase from Book World every time I visited Minocqua, whether it was the novelization of Walt Disney classic The Rocketeer or the latest issue of Rolling Stone.
 Exposing my children to Book World was also something of importance, especially as I charged myself with the task of hitting any and every branch I came across-over the years, I found my way to, among others, locations in Eagle River, Stevens Point, Wisconsin Dells, Sister Bay and a beloved site in Ripon, the town in which my father had grown up.
 Indeed, many a visit to Ripon more than likely included a stop at Book World, and it wasn't uncommon to receive a gift certificate from my grandparents for Christmas year after year.
 Many a time spent perusing their Biography section exposed me to notable individuals of whom I never would have otherwise known, and as a youth who also possessed a love of writing, it's hard not to look at my time spent within any Book World as anything but highly influential on me.

-In December of 2017, my son and I made our way to the West Bend location for what I knew might very well be my final Book World experience.
+In December of 2017, my son and I made our way to the West Bend location for what I knew might very well be my final Book World experience following their then-recent announcement that the entire chain would be closing its doors in the wake of suffering physical store sales and continued rise of e-commerce.
 Upon entering the store, that all-too familiar smell hit me, and I knew this would be an emotional visit.
 Making sure to walk away from Book World with at least one item in memoriam, I decided to let my son decide what said item would be-much to my surprise, he chose a stuffed loon.